MorrisMA/M65C02A/README.md

 This project provides a synthesizable microprogrammed IP core that implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors.
-The initial release provides the instruction set of the 65C02 plus the WAI instruction added by WDC in its W65C02S processor.
-The next release will add the Rockwell instructions and the the W65C02S' STP instruction.
+The initial release provides the instruction set of the 65C02 plus the WAI and STP instructions added by WDC in its W65C02S processor.

 The M65C02A core features a completely reworked microprogrammed control structure compared to that used in the M65C02 project.
 In addition, the basic